peadar/fling/README.md

    - window motion: control string: *\<\[\[numerator'/'\]denominator\]u|d|l|r|v|h\>+*
-       - The window is initially sized to the entire monitor. numerator defaults to 1, and denominator to 2, and forms *fraction* defaults to 50. each character reduces it in some way patterns can repeat, so, for example, *fling 30dl* will place the window in the left half of the lower 30% of the monitor
+       - The window is initially sized to the entire monitor. numerator defaults to 1, and denominator to 2, and forms *fraction* defaults to 1/2. each character reduces it in some way patterns can repeat, so, for example, *fling 2/3dl* will place the window in the left half of the lower two thirds of the monitor
          - l: retain only the left *fraction* of the space currently occupied
          - r: retain only the right *fraction* of the space currently occupied
          - u: retain only the top *fraction* space currently occupied